WilfredDube/ETicketApp/README.md

 # ETicketApp

 ETicketApp is a practice train booking app that I developed, it is incomplete (no backed-end).
-Hope to refine it some time soon.
+Hope to improve it some time soon.
 </br>

 ## Screenshots